 etc.

-Still another incident which you would probably have heard of, and which I can only give entirely from hear-say - I think it occured somewhere further North than Tippy. but where I forget.
+Still another incident which you would probably have heard of, and which I can only give entirely from hear-say - I think it occurred somewhere further North than Tipperary, but where I forget.
 (Rev.) J.O.
 Park and Bros.
 Irvine and Cooney were dining together with a mutual friend.
 They were discussing the subject of "Clergy" probably from both stand-points, when the mutual friend, their hostess asked "If a good clergyman did so and so" - I think "sprinkling a baby" was part of it - "would it not make a difference"?
-Mr. I. replied almost instantly "There are no good clergymen.
+Mr. Irvine replied almost instantly "There are no good clergymen.
 It is a contradiction in terms."
 Bro.
 Cooney who had never before heard him come out so plainly felt a bit surprised and frightened, and Mr Park rose from the table and retired feeling deeply insulted.
 So far as I ever heard, this was really the first time Mr I. had gone so far; but as you know later on he proclaimed "from the house-tops", that all and sundry of the cloth, including Mr Wesley, are in Hell, all "harlot hearted hirelings etc."

 I may say here without further comment that this same Mr. Park is the man through whom I have professed conversion during his ministry in Dunmanway.
 I had for a time attended his Sunday School class on Sunday afternoons, and afterwards was led to hear him preach, felt convicted and made a decision etc. referred to already in my narrative.
 It was through his instrumentality that I ever came to Cloughjordan to Mr. Pyke’s and afterwards to Mrs. Gaynor’s Borrisokane, having spent 4 months in Rathdowney between the two.
 He was certainly a straight honourable man so far as I ever could see, a good preacher, and more than once or twice gone a good way out of his way in befriending me.
 I need hardly say that considerations like these make any kind of separation hard to a right minded person, as it is made to look so much like ingratitude.